-Laboratory standards
+A more sophisticated treatment of the data in Table 2.2 would be to use the data to generate custom Callendar van Dusen parameters associated with that particular thermometer.
+This procedure is described in Nicholas and White (1991).

-Primary standard thermometers will be held and maintained at national standards laboratories.
-A national meteorological or other accredited calibration laboratory will have, as a working standard, a high-grade platinum resistance thermometer, traceable to the national standard.
-The uncertainty of this thermometer may be checked periodically in a water triple-point cell.
-The triple point of water is defined exactly and can be reproduced in a triple-point cell with an uncertainty of 1 · 10–4 K.
+2.2.7 Maintenance

-Field standards
+The regular field checks should identify any changes in system calibration.
+These may occur as a result of long-term changes in the electrical characteristics of the thermometer, degradation of the electrical cables or their connections, changes in the contact resistance of switches or changes in the electrical characteristics of the measuring equipment.
+Identification of the exact source and correction of such errors will require specialized equipment and training and should be undertaken only by a maintenance technician.

-The WMO reference psychrometer (WMO, 1992) is the reference instrument for determining the relationship between the air temperature measured by conventional surface instruments and the true air temperature.
-This instrument has been designed to be used as a free-standing instrument and not for deployment within a screen or shelter; it is the most accurate instrument available for evaluating and comparing instrument systems.
-It is not intended for continuous use in routine meteorological operations and is capable of providing a temperature measurement with an uncertainty of 0.04 K (at the 95% confidence level).
-See Part I, Chapter 4, for further information.
+2.3 Liquid-in-glass thermometers

-2.2 Liquid-in-glass thermometers
+Mercury-in-glass thermometers are indeed widespread, but no longer recommended taken into account the Minamata convention on mercury (see 2.1.4.5).
+NMHS are encouraged to take appropriate measures to replace mercury-in-glass thermometers with modern alternatives (e.g. electrical resistance thermometers).
+Due to historical development of thermometry and the residual use of mercury-in-glass thermometers the following text includes also mercury-in-glass thermometers

-2.2.1 General description
+2.3.1 General description

 For routine observations of air temperature, including maximum, minimum and wet-bulb temperatures, liquid-in-glass thermometers are still commonly used.
 Such thermometers make use of the differential expansion of a pure liquid with respect to its glass container to indicate the temperature.
 The stem is a tube which has a fine bore attached to the main bulb; the volume of liquid in the thermometer is such that the bulb is filled completely but the stem is only partially filled at all temperatures to be measured.
 The changes in volume of the liquid with respect to its container are indicated by changes in the liquid column; by calibration with respect to a standard thermometer, a scale of temperature can be marked on the stem, or on a separate scale tightly attached to the stem.

-The liquid used depends on the required temperature range; mercury is generally used for temperatures above its freezing point (–38.9 °C), while ethyl alcohol or other pure organic liquids are used for lower temperatures.
+The liquid used depends on the required temperature range; mercury has generally been used for temperatures above its freezing point (–38.9 °C), while ethyl alcohol or other pure organic liquids are used for lower temperatures.
 The glass should be one of the normal or borosilicate glasses approved for use in thermometers.
 The glass bulb is made as thin as is consistent with reasonable strength to facilitate the conduction of heat to and from the bulb and its contents.
 A narrower bore provides greater movement of liquid in the stem for a given temperature change, but reduces the useful temperature range of the thermometer for a given stem length.
 The thermometer should be suitably annealed before it is graduated in order to minimize the slow changes that occur in the glass with ageing.

 There are four main types of construction for meteorological thermometers, as follows: